herbba/Reeler/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This wont run its an old school project and the server was rented

+### IMPORTANT: SERVER RUNNING THE DB WAS RENTED SO IT DOESNT WORK ANYMORE

 ## Available Scripts

 In the project directory, you can run: